 What to remember: look out for the cruelty free and vegan society logos and check out PETA

 6. Is the product part of an ethical supply chain?

 How focused is the brand on making sure the supply chain of their products provides fair wages, sufficient health and safety and supports workers rights in the workplace?
 This is another huge topic, and with such a global economy being across the full supply chain is tough even for the most conscious brands, however there are simple things you can do as a consumer to make a start.

 Look to see if the company shares their supply chain policies on their website.
 Look to see how closely the brand works with their suppliers and manufacturers, or is the product manufactured locally?
-Zero Waste Club is an example of this and is intent on ensuring good incomes for anyone creating their products, as well as good working conditions and fair hours.

 A common red flag is if the prices are too good to be true.
 As an end consumer we need to be paying a fair amount for the materials and work that went into making the product.
 If the numbers don’t add up, it’s a sign there has been cost-cutting somewhere.